ZcashFoundation/zebra/book/src/dev/state-db-upgrades.md

 ### Writing Blocks to the State
 [write-block]: #write-block

-Zebra's state has two methods of getting to the latest format:
-- syncing from empty with the latest format, and
-- upgrading from a previous format to the latest format.

-This means that writing blocks uses two different codepaths, and they must produce the same results.
+Blocks can be written to the database via two different code paths, and both must produce the same results:

+- Upgrading pre-existing zebra-state databases/cache to the latest format
+- Writing newly-synced blocks in the latest format

 This code is high risk, because discovering bugs is tricky, and fixing bugs can require a full reset and re-write of an entire column family.